These are some of the things that occupy my mind when idle (or not so idle)...

 If I had known that I'd have the opportunity to travel abroad for graduate studies, I would probably have pursued my childhood interest, astrophysics.
 I think I was 5 when I first saw Carl Sagan's television series Cosmos.
 I loved it then and I still do.
 I think that is the most important stone in the foundations of what my life has become.
 I wondered about the stars out there, and I wanted to be an astrophysicist.
 As I grew older, my passion for the subject had to be pushed aside for a more realistic choice of career.
 So I became a Chemical Engineer.
 Don't get me wrong, I love my field, but I still long for the vastness of space.

 I am a member of the Planetary Society, the largest nonprofit organization supporting space exploration.
-I am also an active member of SETI@home, the collective power of millions of computers all around the world, analyzing data from the radiotelescope of Arecibo, looking for signals of intelligent origin from other star systems.
+I was also an active member of SETI@home, the collective power of millions of computers all around the world, analyzing data from the radiotelescope of Arecibo, looking for signals of intelligent origin from other star systems.